Claudine Schneider

-Claudine Schneider (née Cmarada; born March 25, 1947) is an American economist and former politician who served as a Republican U.S. representative from Rhode Island.
+Claudine Schneider (née Cmarada; born March 25, 1947) is an American politician and executive who served five terms as a Republican U.S. representative from Rhode Island from 1981 to 1991.
 She was the first, and to date only, woman elected to Congress from Rhode Island.

 She is the founder of Republicans for Integrity, which describes itself as a network of "Republican former Members of Congress who feel compelled to remind Republican voters about the fundamentals of [the Republican] party and to provide the facts about incumbents' voting records."

 Life and career

 Schneider was born Claudine Cmarada in Clairton, Pennsylvania.
 On her father's side, she is of Slovak descent.
 Schneider attended parochial schools.
 She studied at the University of Barcelona, Spain, and Rosemont College (Pennsylvania).

 She obtained a B.A. degree from Windham College (Vermont) in 1969.
 She also attended the University of Rhode Island Program in Community Planning.
+She married Eric Schneider in 1972 and they divorced in 1985.

 She was the founder of the Rhode Island Committee on Energy in 1973, and was appointed executive director of the Conservation Law Foundation in 1974.
 She became Federal coordinator of Rhode Island Coastal Zone Management Program in 1978.
 She worked as a producer and host of a public affairs television program in Providence from 1978 to 1979.

+Congress

 Schneider was elected as a Republican to the 97th Congress and was re-elected to the four succeeding Congresses, serving from January 3, 1981, to January 3, 1991 for Rhode Island's 2nd congressional district.

-She did not stand for re-election in 1990 to the 102nd Congress but was an unsuccessful nominee for the United States Senate in challenging incumbent Claiborne Pell.

-In 1985, she was interviewed by David Wallechinsky for his book, "Midterm Report: The Class of '65: Chronicles Of An American Generation" (1986).
-It was later published as "Class Reunion '65, Tales of an American Generation," written from the perspective of two decades post-high school graduation.
-Twenty-eight contemporary graduates were interviewed, Wallachinsky noting the profound impact of the Vietnam War on their lives.